santiagovarela86/iasc-grupo-3/README.md

     - {:ok, pid} = Cliente.start_link("usuario2")
     - Cliente.registrar(pid)

-- You can add as many users as you want.
+- You can create as many users as you want.

 - Then you can start sending messages to other users in each client using:
-    - Cliente.enviar_mensaje("anotherUser", "message" , pid)
+    - Cliente.enviar_mensaje("anotherUser", "message", pid)

+- Or you can create a secure chat:
+    - Cliente.crear_chat_seguro("anotherUser", tiempo_limite, pid)

+- And then, send secure messages:
+    - Cliente.enviar_mensaje_seguro("anotherUser", "message", pid)

 <br>